O. Guy Morley

 When Jack came back to the hotel, he was fairly tired due to a lot of walking.
 So, even though there was absolutely no “usual” entertainment, such as cable TV or the Internet, it didn’t matter.
 Soon, he fell asleep.
 Whether he had a dream, he didn’t remember when he woke up the next morning.

 Jack spent the next several days without any particular plan.
 He walked a lot in the city.
 He watched an Indian movie.
-Although he had some basic knowledge of Hindi (he got a Ph.D. in linguistics), he didn’t have practical, communication skills in Hindi.
+Although he had some basic knowledge of Hindi (he got a Ph.D. in linguistics), he didn’t have practical, communication skills in the language.
 So, he couldn’t understand a word in the movie.
 Still, he got the idea.
 The story line was straightforward.
-There was a protagonist and an antagonist.
+There were a protagonist and an antagonist.
 There was a romance.
 There were actions.
 There were songs and dances.
+A lot of them, for no apparent reasons.
 And with great effort, the protagonist predictably won at the end.
 It’s Bollywood.
 At times, the movie goers cheered and booed.
 It was a moment for him to notice the Indian mainstream culture.

 Jack went into a lot of stores: souvenir stores, clothing stores, bookstores, etc. But he bought nothing.
-He didn’t need any.
+He needed nothing.
 He was just curious about what people were buying.
 The section of the city he walked was not much modernized.
 But he knew that there are other sections where large shopping malls exist.
 He wasn’t interested in those.

 On the fifth day, Jack decided to leave the hotel and go to Varanasi, also called Benares, an ancient and sacred city.
 He arrived at the Delhi’s main railway station.
 Unfortunately, only one ticketing window was open.
 A lot of people were waiting in a line.
 As if they try to prevent other people to cut in, the waiting people formed an enormous human chain with no space at all between them.
 So, Jack went to the end of the line and stuck himself right behind the last person, like everyone else.
 It took a while but people were very patient.
 The fastest trains to Varanasi would take about nine hours.
 Jack bought one third-class ticket and started to look for the platform.
 Since everything was labeled clearly in English, it wasn’t too difficult for him to find it.
 He waited for the train to come.